cybersafe-dev/cybersafety-tool/content/minisite.md

     to online safety you can then purchase one of our two **CyberSafe Tool for Schools** ‘award mark’ packages.
 Read on for more information of how to do this.
+  levels: >-
+    * Understand how cybersafe your school community is, including your strengths & weaknesses

+    * Be ready when online safety issues arise in your school

+    * Start to understand how to reduce the number of online safety issues in your school

+    * Publicly demonstrate your commitment to online safety and be involved in a unique initiative in Irish primary schools

+    * Educate your school community so they can be smart and safe online

-  levels: "We have **3 levels of award** for schools depending on the results of
-    the survey: **CyberAware**, **CyberSmart** and **CyberChampion**.
+    We have **3 levels of award** for schools depending on the results of the survey: **CyberAware**, **CyberSmart** and **CyberChampion**.
 You can display this digital award mark on your school website, social media channels and other school communication for 12 months from purchase.
-This mark is accompanied by a **report with a full breakdown of your schools's results**."
+This mark is accompanied by a **report with a full breakdown of your schools's results**.
   pricing: "**CyberSafe Tool for Schools** is **free** for all schools.
 If you
     want to get the award mark for your school we have 3 options:"
   aboutus: "**CyberSafeKids** is a charity working to empower children, parents